HyperAgents/hmas/domains/logistics/configure-organization/README.md

 ![image](configure-organization.png)

 * **Usage**: A set of Facilities that Agents can use in a Setting.
-* **Use**: An engagement of an Agent of using an Artifact in the context of an Usage.
+* **Access**: An opportunity an Agent have to use an Artifact in the context of a Usage.
 * **Usage Constraint**: A constraint imposed on Usages, e.g., limiting the number of Agents participating in that Usage or the same Agent cannot be part of two Usages simultaneously.
 * **Setting**: A Setting is the context in which a Usage is set.
 * **Facility**: see [Create an Organization](https://github.com/HyperAgents/ns.hyperagents.org/blob/master/domains/logistics/create-organization/README.md) scenario.